mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-18-spock-captain-kirk-portrait.md

 ---
-layout: work
+layout: media
 title: "PaperFaces portrait of Mr. Spock and Captain Kirk"
-description: "PaperFaces portrait of Mr. Spock and Captain Kirk drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Mr. Spock and Captain Kirk drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-spock-kirk-star-trek-lg.jpg
   thumb: paperfaces-spock-kirk-star-trek-150.jpg